Ring Round the Moon

 I’ve forgotten my lines on stage precisely the same number of times I’ve been drunk in my life – that is, twice – and the second time was in this production of Ring Round the Moon.

 It’s hard to know why so many of us are so nervous about performing on stage, even those of us who ostensibly enjoy it.
 For one thing, it’s a completely avoidable source of anxiety – nobody forced you to go tramping out there under those lights, in front of all those strangers, preparing to give a performance that has taken weeks if not months of study and rehearsal to get right.
 And if you do make a fool of yourself, so what?
 You’re never going to see any of these people again.
-Well, maybe one or two of the friends or family who happen to be in that night, but they’re going to be the first to understand and forgive you anyway, so who cares?
-All I know is that if you care anything about what you’re doing, you do worry, and it’s when the worry overwhelms you that you become vulnerable to the sudden blanking out of the memory and the sweaty palms and dry mouth that instantly ensue.
+Well, maybe one or two of the friends or family who happen to be in that night, but they’re going to be the first to understand and forgive you anyway, so why worry?
+All I know is that if you care anything at all about what you’re doing, you do worry, and it’s when the worry overwhelms you that you become vulnerable to the sudden blanking out of the memory and the sweaty palms and dry mouth that instantly ensue.

 Songs, I’d found, were always easier.
 They’re generally shorter than a role in a play so they’re always quicker to learn.
 And more often than not you absorb the lyrics by osmosis anyway.
 How many of your favourite songs growing up can you still sing along to, from start to finish, word perfect?
 Practically all of them.
-(Once karaoke became a thing, of course, we were often astonished as to the actual lyrics we ought to have been singing as opposed to the words we had been cheerfully and wrongly warbling all this time, but that’s a whole other question.)
+(Once karaoke became a thing, of course, we were often astonished by the actual lyrics we ought to have been singing as opposed to the words we had been cheerfully and wrongly warbling all this time, but that’s a whole other question.)
 This is why some actors will record their entire part on tape and then spend many hours constantly listening to it over and over in order to din the part into their brains.
 It’s a technique I never tried, possibly because I had no great desire to finally find out what I actually sounded like, but perhaps it would have been advisable on this occasion.

 I’d snagged the part of identical twins, Hugo and Frederic, one decent, the other devious, and you can bet I was well chuffed about the whole thing.
-There was never time for any major costume changes so I wore the same flannels and silver waistcoat for both brothers throughout (formal tails in the second half), and sought to convey their contrasting natures by subtler means.
+There was never time for any major costume changes so I wore the same flannels and silver waistcoat for both brothers throughout (formal tails in the second half), and sought to convey the twins’ contrasting natures by subtler means.
 So I settled on raising my voice register and my eyebrows to play the nervy one, fluttering my hands in front of me the while, and employed more open body language – hands in pockets, weight back on the heels – to portray the rascal.

 Hugo with Madame Desmortes.
 She looks like she likes a bad boy too.